Turkey Itinerary for 7 Days

 • Booking.com and PayPal are banned in Turkey, but you can use a VPN to access them.

 • Outside the tourist areas, English is not widely spoken in Turkey.
-It is advisable to learn a few basic words in the Turkish language to make life simpler.
+To simplify life, it is advisable to learn a few basic words in the Turkish language.

-• The currency of Turkey is the Turkish Lira.
-It is equal to 0.10 USD.
-Most places in big cities take credit cards, but you will need some cash for taxis, street vendors, small shops, tips, and public transport.
-It is easy to find ATMs all over Turkey.
+• The Turkish Lira is equal to 0.10 USD.
+Most places in big cities take credit cards, but you will need cash for taxis, street vendors, small shops, tips, and public transport.
+ATMs are easy to find all over Turkey.

-• Turkey is very safe to travel to as a solo female traveler.
-However, you need to be conservative in your dress as Turkey is majorly a Muslim country.
+• Turkey is a very safe destination for solo female travelers.
+However, you need to be conservative in your dress as Turkey is a predominantly Muslim country.

 Turkey Itinerary for 7 Days

-• Turkey is extremely strict when it comes to drug use.
+• Turkey is stringent when it comes to drug use.
 There is no tolerance for drug use or sale within the country, though smoking cigarettes and drinking alcohol are legally allowed.

-• When visiting homes or eating, Turkish culture has specific protocols.
-When visiting someone’s home, for example, it is customary to bring sweets, flowers, or gifts for the children.
-Handle all food with your right hand during meals, and keep your feet hidden beneath the table.
+• Turkish culture has specific protocols for visiting homes or eating.
+When visiting someone’s house, for example, it is customary to bring sweets, flowers, or gifts for the children.
+During meals, you should handle all food with your right hand and keep your feet hidden beneath the table.

 • One should follow proper etiquette and respect the local culture.
 Public display of affection is frowned upon.

-• Always cover your shoulder and knees while visiting any religious places in Turkey.
+• Always cover your shoulders and knees while visiting any religious places in Turkey.
 Scarves prove to be a big savior in such cases.

 • It is common to see stray dogs and cats everywhere in Turkey.
-They are mostly looked after by locals and are quite friendly, so there is no reason to be afraid of them.
+Locals mostly look after them and are pretty friendly, so there is no reason to fear them.

-• Water is generally safe to drink, but it tastes bitter.
+• Water is generally safe to drink, but doesn’t taste very pleasant.
 For drinking purposes, bottled water is preferable.

 • Turkey uses a 220V two-prong system, similar to European plugs.

 • Most hotels, restaurants, and public places have Western toilets.
 However, while traveling around Turkey, you are bound to come across a squat toilet.
 The prospect may look daunting, but such toilets are cleaner and more hygienic.
-Few public toilets charge for usage, so always carry loose change on you.
+Few public toilets charge for usage, so carrying loose change is always a good idea.

 This Post Has 7 Comments